kimbjerge/insectsFlowers/README.md

 where the detectId will be updated with the following classification codes:

--2 - No movement, detection in same position of the image sequence  <br />
+-2 - No movement, detection in the same position of the image sequence  <br />
 -1 - Match filered, NSSD is below threshold  <br />
 0 - Ladybirds  <br />
 1 - Beetles  <br />